 How to Enable Sync in Edge for Linux

 You need to tweak a flag to enable it.
 Here’s how.

 Make sure you have Edge installed in your Linux distributions.
 If not, check out our guide to Install Edge in Linux.

 Change the settings to Enable and restart Edge.

 After you restart, click on the Avatar icon and Sign in.

-As of writing this post, this feature only available for Microsft personal account users.
-That means, if you have a corporate, work, school account then it would not work in Edge for Linux, for now.
+As of writing this post, this feature is only available for Microsft personal account users.
+That means, if you have a corporate, work, or school account, then it would not work in Edge for Linux for now.
 The feature of signing in with a non-personal account is available for the Windows build of Edge.
 And it would eventually land in Linux build as well.

 Another interesting UI change that also lands is the Vertical tabs in Edge for Linux.
-As the name says, Edge for Linux now allows you to bring your tabs vertically at the left side.
+As the name says, Edge for Linux now allows you to bring your tabs vertically on the left side.
 This saves space in your wide-screen display and improves productivity as well.
 You can click on the small tab icon at the top-left corner of the Edge browser to enable it.
-It is a toggle button, which means you can go back to horizontal tabs anytime.
+It is a toggle button, which means you can return to horizontal tabs anytime.

 Although, this vertical tab feature is not available in Firefox by default.
 You need to enable it via an extension.
 That being said, it’s good that you can now enjoy it by in Edge without any extensions.